How to Master Phone Photography

 It's important to become acquainted with the different modes on your phone.

-As you become more familiar with using your phone camera, don’t hesitate to experiment with the various settings and modes offered in your Camera app..
+As you become more familiar with using your phone camera, don’t hesitate to experiment with your Camera app’s various settings and modes.

-*With your phone, you get options like Auto, Pro, Live Focus, Food, Panorama, Slow-motion, single take and Hyperlapse.
-While not all of these will take better photos, settings like Pro allow users more creative control and professional editing power while shooting.
+*Your phone offers options like Auto, Pro, Live Focus, Food, Panorama, Slow-motion, Single Take, and Hyperlapse.
+While not all these will produce better photos, settings like Pro allow users more creative control and professional editing power while shooting.

 Learn how to apply the rule of thirds like your camera.

-To make your phone photography stand out a bit more, try using the rule of thirds.
-The rule of thirds means that an image should be divided into nine equal squares and that nothing should be in the middle.
-By doing this, it draws your eye around a photograph.
+To make your phone photography stand out more, try using the rule of thirds.
+The rule of thirds states that an image should be divided into nine equal squares and that nothing should be in the middle.
+This arrangement draws the eye around the photograph.

-*SamsungS23 Plus: Open your camera app, go to “Settings,” scroll down and switch the “gridlines” option to “on.
-“The information here is from my phone”.
+*SamsungS23 Plus: Open your camera app, go to Settings, scroll down, and turn the “gridlines” option to “on.
+“The information here is from my phone.

-Check your settings on your phone to see what you have.
+Check your phone settings to see what you have.

-*For other phones look in your camera setting.
+*For other phones, look at your camera settings.

 Use HDR mode

-High dynamic range or HDR, is a camera app feature that helps balance the light and dark elements in a high-contrast photo.
-HDR prevents this by retaining both the details in darker areas and shadows and bright areas.
-The iPhone takes photos in HDR by default.
-For android phones, you may need to adjust HDR settings manually.
+High dynamic range, or HDR, is a camera app feature that helps balance the light and dark elements in a high-contrast photo.
+It prevents this by retaining the details in darker shadows and bright areas.
+The iPhone takes photos in HDR by default, but Android phones may require manual settings adjustment.

-HDR photos sharpen the details in the light and dark parts of an image, as well as make colors look richer; make sure it’s enabled.
+HDR photos sharpen the details in an image’s light and dark parts and make colours look richer; make sure it’s enabled.

-Using a flash can be a good thing in some low/dark lighting situations, but it’s hard to control.
+Using a flash can benefit some low-light or dark-light situations, but it isn’t easy to control.

-In well-lit spaces, however, a flash can help to soften some dark shadows behind or beneath your main subject.
+Your camera fails at night because dark shots reveal a sharper contrast against your phone’s in well-lit spaces; a flash can help soften dark shadows behind or beneath your main subject.

 * The use of natural light.